The facts.

 - Tulsa Race Massacre

-May 31 – June 1, 1921.
+May 31 to June 1, 1921.
 The Greenwood District ("Black Wall Street") was destroyed by a white mob, with the support of local police and the Oklahoma National Guard.
-Estimated 100–300 killed, 10,000 displaced, 35 city blocks destroyed.
+Estimated 100 to 300 killed, 10,000 displaced, 35 city blocks destroyed.

 Source: Oklahoma Historical Society; Tulsa Race Massacre Commission reports